 A female turtle can carry eggs even without the presence of a male turtle.
 She will lay the eggs when the time comes, but there will be no hatchling because the eggs aren’t fertilized.

-If your female isn’t eating during pregnancy, you should still keep her offering some food.
-Although she might not eat them instantly, she can eat them at a later time when she feels hungry.
+If your female isn’t eating during pregnancy, you should still keep her offered some food.
+Although she might not eat it instantly, she can eat it later when she feels hungry.

 To check whether your turtle is really pregnant, all you need to do is feel for the eggs.
 Lift your turtle gently and slide your fingers from the front of the hind legs up to the stomach.
 Make sure to use your index fingers and not press the stomach too hard.